slu-dss/lesson-template/README.md

 ===========================================================

 ## Lesson Overview
 This repository models the layout of a SLU DSS lesson.
-An overview of our lesson structure is available from the associated slides.
+An overview of our lesson structure is available from the lesson's associated [slides](https://slu-dss.github.io/lesson-template/).
+Additional details are avilable from this repository's [wiki](https://github.com/slu-dss/lesson-template/wiki).

 ### Objectives
 At the end of this lesson, participants should be able to: